NicholasSpringer/feast-finder/README.md

 container and contains most of the state of the app; the ingredient list, which displays the ingredients that the user has inputted; the login component, which either displays a login field or a logout button; and the recipe list, which displays recipes that include any of the active ingredients.
-The express backend is contained `source/server.js`.
+The express backend is contained in `source/server.js`.

 ## How to run the code
 To run the site, a GCP key is required (available upon request) to access our database of curated recipes.